wedesoft/www.wedesoft.de/_posts/2019-11-25-rigid-body-game-physics-3.md

 * use impulses and external forces to perform Runge Kutta integration step

 The sequential impulse iterations have to be performed four times when using the Runge-Kutta method.
+The value *λ* is stored as *Pn* for limiting friction impulses lateron.

 ![Contact](/pics/contact.gif)